Caché SQL Reference

 is preferable when performing comparisons in Japanese.

-comparisons use the collation of the scalar-expression
+comparisons use the collation type

 , and are generally not case-sensitive.
 For this reason, the CASEINSENSITIVE class property is not applicable to %CONTAINSTERM